We're changing the way that you are notified about on-coming trains!

 Effects on Emergency Response

-Crossings can be blocked 40 to 60 times a day.
-Freight will block crossings 8 minutes on average, 20 minutes a few times a week and up to an hour on a regular basis.
-When a Fire Truck pulls up to a blocked crossing...it can't just turn around.
-It is stuck until crossing opens and traffic clears.
+Crossings can be occupied 40 to 60 times a day.
+Freight will occupy crossings 8 minutes on average, 20 minutes a few times a week and up to an hour on a regular basis.
+When a Fire Truck pulls up to an occupied crossing...it can't just turn around.
+It is stuck until the crossing opens and traffic clears.

-In Milwaukee, a fire crew watches flames rise in the air of a burning apartment build while they wait stuck in their truck on the other side of the tracks
+In Milwaukee, a fire crew watches flames rise in the air of a burning apartment building while they wait stuck in their truck on the other side of the tracks.

-In Wisconsin Rapids, ambulance rides to the hospital are delayed by blocked crossings as much as 12 times every year.
+In Wisconsin Rapids, ambulance rides to the hospital are delayed by occupied crossings as much as 12 times every year.

-In Woodhaven MI, A 82 man fell and hit his head and the ambulance was blocked for 20 minutes
+In Woodhaven MI, an 82 year old man fell and hit his head and the ambulance was blocked for 20 minutes.

 Catastrophic Crashes

-Freight Schedules, Satellite Data, Social Mapping Apps, Crossing Gates...do not give enough information about where a train will block a crossing and for how long!
+Freight Schedules, Satellite Data, Social Mapping Apps, Crossing Gates...do not give enough information about where a train will occupy a crossing and for how long!

-…see what happens when a semi only has a 20-second crossing signal notification about on-coming train when trying to navigate a large load across rail.
+…see what happens when a semi only has a 20-second crossing signal notification about an on-coming train when trying to navigate a large load across the rails.

 71% of rail crossing deaths occur despite accepted safety measures.